williscool/node-twilio-scriber/README.md

 - It doesn't use httponly for its session cookies so session hijacking (and thus message stealing) is possible

-- again auth is broken so logins could get mixed up and diffent people could get each others messages.
+- again auth is broken so logins could get mixed up and different people could get each others messages if multple people login.